-acknowledged.
+"Selection acknowledged.
 Processing."
-"Selection downlight in the ceiling and the lighted ring on the floor cut out.
+The main downlight in the ceiling and the lighted ring on the floor cut out.
 A moment later, a whirring sound started in the back wall of the room.

 I stepped back toward the two men.
 "What's it doing?"